 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensation category.
 You get the crackle.
 You get the pop.
 You get the chance to roast marshmallows indoors.
 Something you don’t get is a powerful heating source.
 Wood fires normally receive up to a 15% efficiency rating, much lower than a furnace that has regular service performed.
-They do get very hot, but most of that heat is released up the chimney.
-Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.
+They do get very hot, but most of that heat disappears up the chimney.
+Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.

 Air Quality and Maintenance